 A month-to-month tenancy is a lease agreement between a landlord and a tenant that grants tenancy on a monthly rolling basis.
-Unlike other leases, which can often span a year or more, the month-to-month tenancy does not have a set expiration date.
+A tenant moves into an apartment, home, room, or other living space without the need to renew a lease at specified periods.

 Definition and Examples of Month-to-Month Tenancy

-Some states require as little as 15 days notice for month-to-month tenancies, while others can require more than 60 days.
+Some states require as little as a 15-day notice for month-to-month tenancies, while others can require more than 60 days.

 For example, say you rented a two-bedroom apartment for $2,500 per month under a one-year lease.
 Once that year is up, you and your landlord may want to continue the arrangement, but you may not want to commit to renting for another year.